Ryutsashi/progress-knight-reborn-rework/NOTES.md

 ## Progress log

 -  Created the temporary `NOTES.md` file to keep track of current progress for the remaining parts of the saveLoad refactor
+-  Created `class Serializble` as syntactic sugar for the JSON and base64 conversion pipeline, and added it to index.html

 ## Existing methods